Magratin/sew-javascript-modules/README.md

     Converts a hex value to a rgb() functional notation, either with number or percentage values.
 - A simple JS Script is available, which runs in a browser and tests the module functions.

+## User Story 2

+*As a web developer, I want to easily save a color and get different RGB color notations.*

+- A JS Module is available, which exports a JS Class as default.
+  - The constructor accepts a color either in hex or in rgb() functional notation.
+  - The class has three methods which return the color as hex value, as rgb() with number values and as rgb() with percentage values.
+  - The class uses the helper functions of User Story 1.
+- A simple JS Script is available, which runs in a browser and tests the module.

 #### Links